-1.1 This report forms the Strategic Environmental Assessment (SEA) of the Breinton Neighbourhood Development Plan (NDP).

-1.2 The Breinton NDP does not propose any site allocations; whilst the settlement of Breinton is targeted for proportional growth in Policy RA2 of the Herefordshire Local Plan (Core Strategy), the NDP identifies existing commitment and future windfalls as the principal mechanism for delivering the residual housing target.
+- 1.1 This report forms the Strategic Environmental Assessment (SEA) of the Breinton Neighbourhood Development Plan (NDP). - 1.2 The Breinton NDP does not propose any site allocations; whilst the settlement of Breinton is targeted for proportional growth in Policy RA2 of the Herefordshire Local Plan (Core Strategy), the NDP identifies windfalls within three settlement boundaries, existing commitment and future parish windfalls as the principal mechanism for delivering the residual housing target.
 The NDP also provides general policies for guiding future development across the parish as a whole.